KiddiKutter Wins, 4 times!!

 Self described ‘mum-preneur’ Ms Georgiou on the weekend took out top honours at the Stevie Awards for Women in Business in New York, the world’s premier business awards for female entrepreneurs.

-Her business, KiddiKutter, snagged Company of the Year in the consumer products, 10 employees or less category, while she personally took out second place in the Entrepreneur of the Year, 10 employees of less category.
+Her business, KiddiKutter, snagged a gold Stevie for Company of the Year in the consumer products, 10 employees or less category, while she personally took out a silver award in the Entrepreneur of the Year, 10 employees of less category.

 ‘They’re the Oscars of the business world but I didn’t think I fitted into that kind of sphere’, Ms Georgiou said.